Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Peaceful

 The zebra danio is a peaceful, hardy, and easy-to-care-for freshwater fish.
-They do well in a school with faster-moving fish as they are social, and like the Serpae, they don’t do well on their own.
-They, like many of the others on this list, are also great for beginners.
+They do well in a school with faster-moving fish as they are social, and like the serpae, they don’t do well on their own.
+Like many others on this list, they are also great for beginners.

 5. Black Skirt Tetra (Gymnocorymbus ternetzi)